 The future of transportation

-An adaptation of the T-pod designed to carry logs, the T-log is capable of SEA level 4 self-driving.
+An adaptation of the T-pod designed to carry logs, the T-log is capable of SAE level 4 self-driving.
 It has no driver’s cab, but can be remote-controlled by a human operator when appropriate.
 No driver’s cab – and no driver – means a smaller vehicle, increased loading capacity, greater flexibility, increased safety, lower operating costs and optimized energy consumption, allowing the T-log to run solely on batteries.

 All-electric means zero-noise, zero-emission propulsion.
 Emitting no greenhouse gases or toxic nitrogen oxides, the T-log is an environmentally and health friendly alternative to diesel powered trucks.